DStorck/maas-handrolled/README.md

 1. Log into your MAAS GUI
 1. Select 5 nodes for kubernetes.
 All nodes should have at least 2 cores and 4GB of memory, more of either resource is fine.
 1. Tag the five nodes.
-Either select node -> tags -> edit , or node -> configuration -> machine configuration -> edit .
+Either select node -> tags -> edit , or node -> configuration -> machine configuration -> edit.
 Tag them as:
     - etcd (x1)
     - master (x1)
     - worker (x3)